HRT F112: Development

 The car's pace steadily improved over the course of the season, however their main rivals Marussia and Caterham improved too, leaving it as the outright slowest car on the grid that season, only managing once to beat any of their rivals on outright pace, with de la Rosa edging out Timo Glock at Germany and Karthikeyan closing in on him in the closing laps.
 The car had very strong pace at Canada, bringing a new low-downforce rear wing which helped de la Rosa out-qualify both the Marussias and enabled him and Karthikeyan to match their pace in the race until they both retired with brake failure.
 They both out-qualified Charles Pic's Marussia at Valencia and were within 103.7% of the fastest Q1 time, a personal best for the season.
 De la Rosa out-qualified Karthikeyan at every race except Monza, Singapore and Brazil, and out-raced him at every race except Malaysia, though de la Rosa was eventually classified ahead as Karthikeyan was given a post-race time penalty for giving Sebastian Vettel a puncture whilst being lapped.
 After the summer break they suffered from increasing reliability issues due to the declining financial situation in the team which gave rise to rumours they were short of resources and were using components beyond their expected lifespan.

+Sponsorship and livery

+The F112's livery was directly based on Force India's 2008 livery, mainly the red, white and gold.
+The team had a sponsorship from Tata Group and its automobile division along with other smaller sponsors: KH-7, Panda Security, Yamimoto, Varlion, Transportes Azkar and Ermestel.

+The tea producer division was placed on the rear wing in certain races.

+Aftermath

 After HRT went in to administration in November 2012 both F112 chassis were purchased by Teo Martín.